Aidar5/nattoeng/docs/source/book/21_jinja2/3_template_syntax.rst

 So far, only variable substitution has been used in Jinja2 template examples.
 This is the simplest and most understandable example of using templates.
 But syntax of Jinja templates is not limited to this.

-You can use in Jinja2 templates:
+In Jinja2 templates you can use :

 * variables
 * conditions  (if/else)